 - Mr. Flanagan played a supporting role in the win of a significant jury trial on behalf of our client, a major banking and financial institution that filed suit against a borrower and personal guarantors on a $2 million Small Business Administration Note.
 The borrower and guarantors filed a counterclaim based upon theories of Lender Liability, Breach of the Duty of Good Faith and Fair Dealing, Breach of Fiduciary Duty and Breach of Contract.
 After both parties rested, the trial judge entered a directed verdict in favor of our client on its affirmative claims.
 Following this ruling, only defendants' Lender Liability and Breach of the Duty of Good Faith and Fair Dealing counts remained for the jury's determination.
 The jury returned with a verdict in favor of our client on both of these counts, finding that defendants failed to prove either count by a preponderance of the evidence.
 The firm's successful efforts in this case represent a complete victory and the entry of a judgment in the amount of $2,283,423.70 in favor of our client.

-- Member, Business Partner Committee, Community Associations Institute New Jersey Chapter
+- Member, Community Associations Institute - New Jersey Chapter; Chair, Business Partners Committee

 - Member, Middlesex County Bar Association